Morality, Unity, Honour: 2024 October elections & entrance into parliament

 Following the October 2024 Bulgarian parliamentary election, MECh entered the Bulgarian National Assembly.
 Following the parties election result, the parties founder and leader, Radostin Vasilev, called for the formation of an “anti-GERB and DPS” majority within the parliament, in order to pass anti-corruption legislation.
 He further lamented that MECh's main demand if such a majority was formed was that the Minister of Interior be selected from MECh, with Vasilev presenting himself as a potential candidate.

 MECh were one of the few parties in the Bulgarian parliament that openly called for the full annulment of the results of the October parliamentary elections.

-It has worked closely with Velichie and Revival in the 51st National Assembly of Bulgaria as opposition.
+It initially cooperated with Velichie and Revival in the 51st National Assembly of Bulgaria as opposition.